mbrt/keygen-post/post.md

 object    0: data: 10
 ```

-As we had expected, the assertion fails while `input` value is 10.
+As we had expected, the assertion fails when `input` value is 10.
 So, as we now have three execution paths, we also have three test cases, and the whole program gets covered.
 KLEE provides also the possibility to replay the tests with the real program, but we are not interested in it now.
 You can see an usage example at this [KLEE tutorial](http://klee.github.io/tutorials/testing-function/#replaying-a-test-case).

 KLEE abilities to find execution paths of an application are very good.
 According to the [OSDI 2008 paper](http://llvm.org/pubs/2008-12-OSDI-KLEE.html), KLEE has been successfully used to test all 89 stand-alone programs in GNU COREUTILS and the equivalent busybox port, finding previously undiscovered bugs, errors and inconsistencies.
 The achieved code coverage were more than 90% per tool.
 Pretty awesome!